Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Growth often feels slow in the moment but powerful in hindsight.
 A clear vision of future fulfillment can guide today’s decisions and build lasting momentum.
 Imagining your future self can be a powerful motivator for meaningful action.

-When to use it: At the start of coaching engagements, annual goal-setting, or career planning conversations.
+• When to use it: Annual goal-setting or career planning conversations.

-Go deeper: Invite them to map backward from that future milestone — what steps should start now?
+• Go deeper: Map backward from that future milestone — what steps should start now?

 Tips for Effective Self-Reflection: